gridsome/gridsome.org/docs/deployment.md

 ### Git-based deploying

-The best practice when working with Gridsome sites is to have your project hosted a Git-service like GitHub and connect a deploy service that auto builds your site from a selected repository.
+The best practice when working with Gridsome sites is to have your project hosted on a Git-service like GitHub and connect a deploy service that auto builds your site from a selected repository.
 [Netlify](//www.netlify.com/) is the best solution for this now.
 They also have free plan for static website hosting.

 ![Git workflow](./images/git-workflow.png)

-This gets you whole team in sync, and is the perfect modern workflow for building websites.
-These services is great for Git-based deploying:
+This gets your whole team in sync, and is the perfect modern workflow for building websites.
+These services are great for Git-based deploying:

 - [Netlify](/docs/deploy-to-netlify)